Toloka/VLDB2021_Crowd_Science_Challenge/README.md

 ## How to evaluate your submission locally

-We use [**Average Word Accuracy (AWAacc)**](https://en.wikipedia.org/wiki/Word_error_rate) -- a widely used metric for evaluating automatic speech recognition systems.
+We use [**Average Word Accuracy (AWAcc)**](https://en.wikipedia.org/wiki/Word_error_rate) -- a widely used metric for evaluating automatic speech recognition systems.
 Specifically, we use the Python implementation of WER from [jiwer](https://github.com/jitsi/jiwer/) package to compute the WER distance between each submitted prediction and the ground truth sentence.
-We then define Word Accuracy as **WAcc = 100  max(1 - WER, 0)** and take the mean of these quantities over all sentences to compute **AWAacc**.
+We then define Word Accuracy as **WAcc = 100  max(1 - WER, 0)** and take the mean of these quantities over all sentences to compute **AWAcc**.

 In this starter kit, we provide code to evaluate your submission locally.